 Everything is explained in the UBER files.
 Sometimes you speed read a BBC article that you see on Twitter and don’t make much of it but then something in it stands out.
 This was exactly what I thought when I read about the Uber Files and how a $90m-a-year lobbying and public relations effort recruited friendly politicians to help in its campaign to disrupt Europe’s taxi business.
 A massive leak has revealed how top politicians secretly helped Uber.
-The Uber investigation isn’t what you think it is, it’s not just about a taxi service.
+The Uber investigation isn’t what you think it not just about a taxi service.

 You are about to read what the MSM won’t tell you.
 It’s just a case of joining the dots and being a critical thinker rather than a conspiracy theorist.
 Let’s crack on.
 The Uber Files were obtained by the Guardian newspaper and shared with the International Consortium of Investigative Journalists (ICIJ) and other media partners, such as The Irish Times.
 The cache includes emails, text messages and other documents from 2013 to 2017.
 This is when Uber was barging into cities in defiance of local laws and regulations.
 This included dodging taxes and seeking to grind into submission the taxi industry, most prominently, but also trade union activists.
 I hopped across to the Guardian to see what they had to say in their article.

 “Uber broke laws, duped police and secretly lobbied governments, leak reveals”